How to Write Queries in PantherFlow, a Piped Search Language

 In designing PantherFlow we emphasized simplicity, ease of use, and productivity.
 Whether it’s the ability to search for a known bad indicator string anywhere in your logs, pivot and enrich with join, combine multiple tables into a single query, or generate informative summaries, we’ve created PantherFlow to be a search language that you actually enjoy using.

 We think this set of features is already compelling but we are continuing to improve and invest in PantherFlow.
-One such feature is our upcoming visualize operator that will produce a custom bar or line chart of your query results, which can be saved for later reuse or to a dashboard!
+One such feature is our upcoming visualize operator that produces a custom bar or line chart of your query results, which can be saved for later reuse or to a dashboard!

 Table of Contents